Dr Arthur Nicholas Whistler Colahan

 Towards the end of his life, Arthur knew of the success of Galway Bay.
 A story appeared in the Leicester Evening Mail in 1948 and says : Dr A. Colahan has turned his song-writing into a lucrative dollar-earning business.
 One of his compositions Galway Bay has recently jumped to the top of the best seller lists in England.
 Dr Colahan told our reporter that he had been composing songs for many years.
 Some of them had been broadcast on Irish radio but none had been published until the war.
 Yesterday he returned from Dublin where he had been to discuss arrangements for more of his songs.

-I want to express my thanks to the late Professor Diarmuid Ó Cearbhaill, of the Galway Archeological & Historical Society for the research he did in an article The Colahans - A Remarkable Galway Family (Vol 54 2002) bringing to life the culture of Galway and its surrounds and of the lives and movements of later nineteenth century doctors and professors.
-His focus on the family of the Colahans, and especially Dr Arthur Colahan, was particularly insightful.
+I want to express my heartfelt thanks to the late Professor Diarmuid Ó Cearbhaill, of the Galway Archeological & Historical Society for the research he did in an article The Colahans - A Remarkable Galway Family (Vol 54 2002) bringing to life the culture of Galway and its surrounds and of the lives and movements of later nineteenth century doctors and professors.
+His focus on the Colahan families, and especially Dr Arthur Colahan, was particularly insightful.

-Thanks also to Garry Kinnane for his book Colin Colahan : A Portrait.
+Thanks to Garry Kinnane for his book Colin Colahan : A Portrait.

-And finally, our thanks and gratitude to Mayor Mike Cubbard and the Galway Councillors for creating a place of reflection on The Prom for Arthur Colahan, the creator of Galway Bay.
-No doubt this wonderful monument will, like Galway Bay continue to stand the test of time.
-We love the significance that it has to the Canada-Ireland 180 initiative to Remember, Reflect and Re-imagine.
+And finally, our warm thanks and gratitude to Mayor Mike Cubbard and the Galway Councillors for creating this beautiful memorial sculpture on the shore of Galway Bay for Arthur Colahan, the creator of many Irish ballads.
+No doubt this wonderful memorial, like the song Galway Bay will continue to stand the test of time.
+Brian and I love the significance that it has to the Canada-Ireland 180 initiative to Remember, Reflect and Reimagine.